awsdocs/aws-cloudformation-user-guide/doc_source/cfn-helper-scripts-reference.md

 ## Downloading packages for other platforms<a name="cfn-helper-scripts-reference-downloads"></a>

-For Linux/Unix distributions other than Amazon Linux AMI images and for Microsoft Windows \(2008 or later\), you can download the aws\-cfn\-bootstrap package\.
+<a name="cfn-helper-scripts-reference-downloads"></a>For Linux/Unix distributions other than Amazon Linux AMI images and for Microsoft Windows \(2008 or later\), you can download the aws\-cfn\-bootstrap package\.

 **Note**
 Version 2\.0–1 and above of the helper scripts support Python 3\.4 and above\.
 If you need helper scripts that support an earlier version of Python, see [Release History for CloudFormation Helper Scripts 1\.4](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/releasehistory-aws-cfn-bootstrap.html#releasehistory-aws-cfn-bootstrap-v1)\.